Woman accused of taping her toddler son to wall is arrested

-REYNOLDSBURG, Ohio (AP) — A young woman accused of taping her 2-year-old son to a wall and streaming it live on social media has been arrested in Ohio.
+REYNOLDSBURG, Ohio (AP) — A young woman accused of taping her 2-year-old son to a wall so she could get some housework done and streaming it live on social media was arrested on Thursday.

-Reynoldsburg police say 18-year-old Shayla Rudolph was arrested Thursday on an abduction charge.
+Shayla Rudolph, 18, was arrested on an abduction charge, Reynoldsburg police said.
 Her son was taken into custody by Franklin County Children’s Services.

-Court records don’t list an attorney for Rudolph, who can’t be reached for comment.
+Police said they received a tip on Wednesday about a live Facebook stream of a woman taping her son to a wall and taping his mouth shut.
+They said their review of a copy of the stream showed Rudolph using clear packing tape to tape her son to the wall and tape his mouth.

-Police say they received a tip Wednesday about a live Facebook stream of a woman taping her son to a wall and taping his mouth shut.
-They say their review of a copy of the stream showed Rudolph using clear packing tape to tape her son to the wall and tape his mouth.
+It appeared the boy was restrained for about 15 minutes, they said.

 Most Read Stories